UCSD-ECEMAE-148/winter-2025-final-project-team-8/README.md

 <hr>

 # Accomplishments
-- Lidar Integration
-- SLAM Integration
+- Our daily progress log can be fine [here](https://docs.google.com/document/d/1Jbvnwe5eSdBmKXfEPnErvxRPAoAEU4X7f6TuEhFGy84/edit?usp=sharing)

 <hr>

 # Challenges
 - Initial project scope was to use V-SLAM to map out the track but V-SLAM is computationally heavy and would require Xavier NX, would take up a lot of time to build from scratch.
-- Research into V-SLAM were done, there are a few alternative method to implement this with V-SLAM:
+- Research into V-SLAM were done, there are a few alternative method to implement this with V-SLAM but that was out of the scope for the project.
+-
 <hr

 # Final Project Video